Cooked down to a caramelized, silky spread, Maple Pumpkin Butter adds the cozy flavors of fall to your meals with one smear or dollop!

 - Spread it on pancakes, waffles, biscuits, or quick bread

-(bonus points if you spread pumpkin butter on pumpkin bread!) - Stir into oatmeal, yogurt, porridge, and n'oatmeal
+(bonus points if you spread pumpkin butter on gluten free pumpkin bread!) - Stir into oatmeal, yogurt, cottage cheese, grain-free porridge, or high protein overnight oats

 - Swirl it into ice cream just before it's done churning